- Acorn Winter Squash | Key Growing Information

 4 • Acorn

 Acorns are great for experiencing the first taste of roasted winter squash as the first chill of fall creeps in.
 Unlike butternuts, buttercups, and kabochas, they do not store well, and their peak eating quality is reached within 6–8 weeks of harvest.
-The exception is 'Starry Night,' a Johnny's-bred organic acorn that is exceptional in many ways, including its ability to retain its smooth texture and sweet flavor right through the New Year.
+The exceptions are 'Starry Night,' and 'Night Shift,' Johnny's-bred organic acorns that are exceptional in many ways, including their ability to retain excellent eating quality right through the New Year.
 Split them down the middle, fill each half with a dollop of butter and a spoonful of maple syrup, roast and enjoy while you ponder the coming of another winter.
 Simple.

 5 • Spaghetti